ByronVelasco/Challenges/Challenges 1-10/Challenge 1/README.md

 # Challenge 1 – Sum of Multiples

-In this challenge, the goal is to **sum all the multiples** of two given numbers that are less than a specified threshold.
+In this challenge, the goal is to **find the sum of all natural numbers less than a given threshold that are multiples of either of two specified numbers.**

 ## Problem Statement

 **Task:**
-Find the sum of all the multiples of `3` and `5` that are **less than `1000`**.
+Find the sum of all multiples of `3` and `5` that are **less than `1000`**.

----

 ## Data Context

-- `threshold`: an integer greater than 1.
+- `k`: an integer greater than 1.
-- `n1` and `n2`: positive integers.
+- `n1` and `n2`: positive integers (preferably coprime for the optimal method to work correctly).

 Before reading the solutions below, try solving the problem yourself and compare your approach and results.

----

-## First approach

-This method involves iterating through all the numbers less than the threshold and summing those that are divisible by either `n1` or `n2`.

-- **Computational Cost:** Linear (proportional to the threshold)
-- **Advantages:** Simple and intuitive
-- **Disadvantages:** Becomes slower with larger inputs

----

-## Optimal method
+## Brute Force Function Implementation

+This first approach uses a straightforward loop to check each number below `k` and adds it to the sum if it is a multiple of either `n1` or `n2`.
+This brute-force method is easy to understand and implement, but may not be the most efficient for very large values of `k`.

+## Efficient Sum Using Inclusion-Exclusion Principle

-The optimal method avoids looping and instead uses arithmetic series formulas to compute the result directly.
-It works by summing the multiples of each number individually and subtracting the sum of their common multiples (to avoid double-counting).
+The optimized version uses mathematical formulas and the inclusion-exclusion principle to efficiently compute the sum of all multiples of `n1` or `n2` below `k`.
+Instead of checking each number individually, it calculates the sum of multiples directly, resulting in much faster performance, especially for large values of `k`.

-For a number `x`, the sum of its multiples below a threshold is computed using the formula for the sum of the first `n` integers multiplied by `x`, where `n` is the number of such multiples.

-- **Computational Cost:** Constant time (independent of the target)
-- **Advantages:** Extremely fast, ideal for large targets
-- **Disadvantages:** Requires understanding of arithmetic series and handling overlapping multiples correctly (using least common multiple)

----
+**Note:** This function works correctly when `n1` and `n2` are coprime (i.e., have no common divisors other than 1).

 ## Final Result

-For `threshold = 1000`, `n1 = 3`, and `n2 = 5`, the correct result is:
+For `k = 1000`, `n1 = 3`, and `n2 = 5`, the correct result is:

 **233168**